Scotten-Labs/Scotten-Sound-Site/index.md

 - [ ] Portfolio
 - [ ] Education / Background

+---

 <body>
     {% capture testing %}{% include test.md %}{% endcapture %}
     {{ testing | markdownify }}
 </body>

+---

+This is going to include information about what I have done in the past!
+Eventually...